Designing New Worlds with Artova

 Designers describe the intended interface using natural language, specifying elements such as layout structure, content hierarchy, and interface components.

-For example, a prompt might describe:
+For example, prompts may describe:

 • a dashboard interface